owensgl/biol525D/Topic_3/readme.md

 ### Tutorial

 To practice unix-based command line, run through some of the examples after the quality trimming section to learn how to navigate through the file system and do basic file manipulation.
+####Part 1.

-1. Run prinseq-lite.pl on the unfiltered data first to examine the quality metrics:
+Run prinseq-lite.pl on the unfiltered data first to examine the quality metrics:

 (if you need to find which directory you are in, type "pwd" at command prompt)

-a.
 Move into the ~/programs folder.
 Unpack prinseq-lite-0.20.4.tar.gz by executing the following command:
 ```bash
 tar -xf prinseq-lite-0.20.4.tar
 ```